SSajadian54/Parallax_Astrometry/README.md

 There are 6 *.py codes, which analyze the outputs and calculate the Covariance matrices for each simulated event.
 Three light*.py codes also plot lightcurves, and astrometric trajectories.
+One example of simulated lightcurves and astrometric trajectroies is attached.

 The main codes (*.cpp) read some files.
 If you want to run the codes on your own computer, please contact me for that files.
 My email address is: